The Ellenbrook subdivision is comprised of 1,200 hectares owned by joint venture partners and the Housing Authority.

 When the restrictive covenants were created they were registered only:

-Persons wishing to develop or establish a business in Ellenbrook on land burdened by the restrictive covenants should seek their own legal advice in relation to their proposed transaction and particularly the applicability and effect of the restrictive covenants on their land.
+Persons wishing to develop or establish a business in Ellenbrook on land subject to the restrictive covenants should seek their own legal advice in relation to their proposed transaction and particularly the applicability and effect of the restrictive covenants on their land.

-The Insurance Commission however is willing to assist by guiding them through the process.
+The Insurance Commission however is willing to assist prospective purchasers or tenants by guiding them through the process.
 If guidance is sought then please contact the Insurance Commission setting out the proposed use and/or how it is intended to deal with the land.

 Subject to certain agreements being reached with relevant third parties, the Insurance Commission will agree not to enforce the restrictive covenant in relation to retail shops less than 300 sqm on the basis of its interpretation of what constitutes "local needs" so as to encourage retail development in Ellenbrook (provided that such shops do not create a "neighbourhood centre" as defined in the restrictive covenant).